Australian authoritarianism

 Beneath the beach, the barbed wire

-Here we bear witness to various tendencies in Australian politics that suggest an authoritarian (revealed) preference in our polity.
-Freedom of speech, digital rights, government transparency, and so on.
+Here we look at a few tendencies in Australian politics that point to an authoritarian (often only revealed in practice) preference in our politics.
+Things like freedom of speech, digital rights, government transparency, and so on.

-We Australians aren’t especially excited about preserving privacy or political freedoms from state interference.
-This doesn’t mean Australia is an authoritarian state; rather, we’re just not deeply invested in classic liberal freedoms and mechanisms.
+In Australia, we aren’t especially excited about preserving privacy or political freedoms from state interference.
+That doesn’t mean Australia is an authoritarian state; it just means we’re not deeply invested in classic liberal freedoms and checks.

 2 Whistleblower persecution